rainerzufalldererste/hypersonic-rle-kit/README.md

   <br>

 ### What is it?
-- A selection of 100+ RLE and related codecs optimized for all kinds of different inputs and scenarios.
+- A collection of 100+ RLE and related codecs optimized for all kinds of different inputs and scenarios.
 - Usually the fastest run length en/decoder by far. **Single Core Decompression Speeds > 34 GB/s and Compression Speeds > 28 GB/s have been observed with large files.** (small files can exceed 120 GB/s decode, 60 GB/s encode)
 - Written in C.
 - SIMD Variants for AVX-512F, AVX2, AVX, SSE4.1, SSSE3 and SSE2 variants are available for various decoders and encoders.
 Automatically picked at runtime based on the extensions available on the current platform.
 - Variants include: Single RLE Symbol, Short Strings of RLE Symbols, Byte Alignmed, Symbol Aligned, 8 Bit, 16 Bit, 24 Bit, 32 Bit, 48 Bit, 64 Bit, 128 Bit, Different probabilities of reoccuring symbols, ...
 - `OpenCL` variant available for some of the decoders.
+- Licensed under Two Clause BSD.

 ### Benchmark
 **See [Full Benchmark with Graphs](https://rainerzufalldererste.github.io/hypersonic-rle-kit/), the tables below only contain a tiny selection of the _100+ codecs_.**